Public Interest Alberta Staff

 Seniors’ Action and Liaison Team (SALT)

-Carol's reputation as a researcher and advocate in the field of eldercare has been increasing steadily over the past ten years.
+Carol's reputation as a researcher and advocate in the field of eldercare has been increasing steadily over the past twenty years.
 She came to this activity for intensely personal reasons: her mother experienced almost the full range of continuing care options after suffering a series of strokes from 1995 to 2006, and Carol believes very strongly that the system failed her mother.
-In addition to individual work, Carol is a founding member of Citizen Watch, an active member and Vice-Chair of the Seniors’ Action and Liaison Team (SALT), and a member of several other community advocacy groups.
+In addition to individual work, Carol is a founding member of Citizen Watch, former Vice-Chair of the Seniors’ Action and Liaison Team (SALT), and a member of several other community advocacy groups.
 Carol’s employment with the Alberta Human Rights Commission proved to be good preparation for her current activities.

 Guy Smith, Director